nikfrank/snoop-hooks/README.md

-for every number N less than the length of the query, take the first N characters of the query -> check if those are included in the option -> if they are add (N) to the score subtract the length of the option (or 10, whichever is less ... we don't want to punish long names too much)
+for every number N less than the length of the query, take the first N characters of the query -> check if those are included in the option -> if they are add (N) to the score subtract the length of the option (or 10, whichever is less ... we don't want to punish long names too much) add a few bonus points if the first letter matches, because usually that is important
 ```

 The score will be maximized if the entire query is found and there are no other characters